lukpank/go-glpk/README.md

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+## Instalation

+First install [GLPK](http://www.gnu.org/software/glpk/) (GNU Linear Programming Kit).
+Package glpk is known to work with GLPK v4.54 (available in Debian Sid) and v4.45 (available in Debian Wheezy).
+On Debian GLPK can be installed by installing the package `libglpk-dev`.

+To install glpk package run

+    go get github.com/lukpank/go-glpk/glpk

 ## Example

 This example is a Go rewrite of the PyGLPK example from